-In kinematics, when two parts are connected so that it offers relative motion, it is called kinematics pair.
-And when two body is constrained in such a way that it offers relative motion in at least one direction, it is called constrained motion.
+In kinematics, when two parts are connected so that they offer relative motion, it is called a kinematics pair.
+When two bodies are constrained in such a way that they offer relative motion in at least one direction, it is called constrained motion.
 We will learn more about constraint motion and the types of constrained motion in this article.

 What is constrained motion?